Tribes of Yemen: Hadhramaut

 Hadhramaut is the name of an ancient tribal union.
 Genealogists and informants sometimes referred to it as "the belly of donkeys," with some claiming that a man named "Amer bin Qahtan" would kill many enemies, leading them to exclaim "Hadhramaut" upon seeing him.
 However, these narratives lack archaeological support or evidence.
 As such, Hadhramaut is not considered Himyarite; it predates the Himyarites.

 The Hadhrami tribes, including Siban, Noah, Al-Sadaf, and Al-Sa'ir, are among the ancient tribes of the region.
-Although no Musnad inscriptions have been discovered linking these tribes to Himyar, it is important to note that Siban and Noah are ancient tribes.
+Although no Musnad inscriptions have been discovered linking these tribes to Himyar, Siban and Noah are ancient tribes.
 Siban, for instance, is mentioned alongside Al-Mahra in a text written by Samifa Ashua Al-Himyari, though no chain of transmission is provided in the text.
 The description of these tribes as coming from Hadhramaut seems more accurate.

 Tribes such as Siban, Nuh, and al-Humum share closer features and clothing with the Mahra and the inhabitants of Socotra, indicating no direct relation to the Himyarites.

 In general, Hadhramaut is considered somewhat less tribal than other regions in Yemen, despite the presence of tribes.
 In a study conducted by American researcher Sarah Phillips in cooperation with Sana'a University, 70% of the population in Hadhramaut declared that their loyalty should be to the state rather than to the tribe.
 This percentage was higher than that of the population in the Amran Governorate's Al-Ahmar Center.